Last revised: June 15, 2017

 The understanding of God as Trinity then is the understanding that the Cross of Christ, made alive in the resurrection, was in fact a relational reality — a reality of giving and of self-giving that was saving as revealing and revealing as saving.
 The Trinity is revealed as the salvific density of the Cross.
 It is the understanding of God made available by the intelligence of the victim, which can thus be seen as the dynamic which produced a huge change in the discourse about God. (pp. 108-109)

-2. René Girard, Things Hidden…, pp. 215-223; link to an excerpt regarding the Divinity of Christ and the Virgin Birth.
-These sections move toward a doctrine of the Trinity with an emphasis on Christ’s divinity and incarnation.
+2. René Girard, Things Hidden…, pp. 215-223.
+Sections regarding the Divinity of Christ and the Virgin Birth move toward a doctrine of the Trinity with an emphasis on Christ’s divinity and incarnation.

 4. Gil Bailie, Violence Unveiled; the work of Paraclete (see below) is a foil to Satan’s work, so a Girardian like Bailie suggests a “demonic trinity” of “the diabolos, the skandalon, and the satan” (p.
-210), a trinity that he has sketched out in the first couple of sections of chapter 11 (excerpt; pages 201-210).
-It should also be noted that in his forthcoming book on personhood, the Trinitarian debates will play a key role in parsing a Christian notion of the person (as opposed to the modern notion of self).
+210), a trinity that he has sketched out in the first couple of sections of chapter 11.

 5. René Girard; much of what a Girardian would say about the Trinity derives from Girard’s work on the third person of the Trinity, the Holy Spirit, who in John’s Gospel is the Paraclete.
 Link to a page on “The Anthropology of René Girard and the Paraclete of St. John.”
 Girard makes this explicit, for example, in the closing paragraphs of I See Satan Fall Like Lightning, where he begins his conclusion: